1. Home

 Background

-This clinical practice guideline was developed to address appropriate testing of human epidermal growth factor receptor 2 (HER2) status in patients with gastric and gastroesophageal (GEA) cancers.
-The overarching questions that the guideline development panel of experts addressed were:
+This clinical practice guideline “HER2 Testing and Clinical Decision Making in Gastroesophageal Adenocarcinoma Update” will address appropriate testing of human epidermal growth factor receptor 2 (HER2) status in patients with advanced gastroesophageal adenocarcinoma (GEA).
+The key questions that the guideline development panel of experts addressed were:

 Guideline Information

-• Guideline status: In Review
+• Guideline status: Open Comment Period

 • Published online ahead of print: November 14, 2016